 If these steps sound burdensome, consider that they are common practices in settings such as dental offices.

-For more guidance, access “Fentanyl: A Briefing Guide for First Responders,” recently released by the DEA.
+For more guidance, access “Fentanyl: Safety Recommendations for First Responders,” recently released by the DEA.

 Protect Yourself So You Can Protect Them

 When we encounter new hazards in the workplace we need to evaluate the risk and develop new engineering and work practice controls to protect ourselves and our employees.
 The new threat of very powerful synthetic opioids, and the severe harm they cause, must be addressed in this manner.
 It’s difficult and maybe even impractical to avoid these hazards altogether; however, we need to try.
 If we can approach opioid overdose calls with a hazardous materials mindset, practice Universal Precautions, and slow down when there is discretionary time, we can reduce the risks and hopefully avoid any further injury.

 It’s really about doing our jobs well, serving those we swore to protect—but still going home healthy at the end of the shift.
 Take care of yourselves and each other out there!